sony/nnabla-nas/README.md

 ``docs/`` folder.
 Run ``make`` to get a list of all available output formats.

 ## Contact
-NNablaNAS is currently maintained by [SSG-DL group](mailto:STC_EUTEC-SSG-DL@eu.sony.com), [R&D Center Europe Stuttgart Laboratory 1](https://www.sony.net/SonyInfo/technology/about/stuttgart1/).
+NNablaNAS is currently maintained by [Sony R&D Center, Stuttgart Laboratory 1](https://www.sony.com/en/SonyInfo/research/about/stuttgart-laboratory1/).
 For bug reports, questions, and suggestions, use [Github issues](https://github.com/nnabla/nnabla-nas/issues).

 ## License